Itaewon: 2022 crowd crush

-On 29 October 2022, a crowd crush occurred during the 2022 Halloween festivities.
-Over 150 persons were confirmed dead and over 100 were injured.
+On 29 October 2022, a crowd crush occurred during the 2022 Halloween festival.
+Over 150 people were confirmed dead and over 100 were injured.
 Of the confirmed dead, 26 were foreign nationals.
 The influx of visitors from all over the country as well as foreign nationals was potentially caused by the pandemic restrictions being lifted after two years.
 It is said that the hotels and events were booked well before the event showing that large crowds were expected.

 In popular culture

 Korean singer-songwriter JYP (Park Jin-young) and Yoo Se-yoon's hip hop duo UV released the song "Itaewon Freedom" in April 2011.
 The title alludes to (and the lyrics celebrate) a common Korean perception of Itaewon's "open atmosphere", in contrast with conventional Korean culture, which is more conservative.
 The popularity of the song and its music video inspired a parody cover song and video from the girl group Crayon Pop in 2013.
 Both videos were partially filmed on location in Itaewon.

 The 2020 South Korean Netflix television series Itaewon Class is set in Itaewon.
 The drama was praised for its diverse and inclusive cast and its realistic portrayal of subjects such as prejudice and discrimination against foreigners, ex-convicts and the LGBT people, as well as the portrayal of misbehaviors by chaebol corporations.
 Time Magazine included Itaewon Class on its list of "The 10 Best Korean Dramas to Watch on Netflix" and Forbes included the series on its list of "The 13 Best Korean Dramas Of 2020".
+Visitors to Itaewon can visit the original DanBam pub now called SeoulBam, which features famous dishes from the show such as soft tofu stew and spicy stir-fried pork.